Acoustics 001 - LoudspeakerWithCabinet

 Constraint

-.- As constraint target, select point
+.- As constraint target, select a point on the coil outer boundary (

 68